ellipt01/joint/README.md

 * **Lower Bounds (ID 6):**
     * `nu` ($\nu$) is the ADMM penalty parameter for the lower-bound constraint.
 If `nu` is zero or negative, the constraint is disabled.
 * **Solver (ID 4):**
-    * The ADMM solver will stop when the residual falls below the `tolerance` or when
+    * The ADMM solver will stop when the residual falls below the `tolerance` or when the number of iterations reaches `maxiter`.